Prepares and conducts tax deed sales in accordance with Florida Statutes in order to recover delinquent property taxes

 If I am the high bidder, how long do I have to pay for the property?

-What if I am the high bidder and I fail to make the final payment or choose not to purchase
+What if I am the high bidder and I fail to make the final payment or choose not to purchase the property for any reason?

 Where can I find information regarding the sale of tax certificates?

-Tax certificate information can be obtained from the County of Volusia, Tax Collector's office,
+Tax certificate information can be obtained from the County of Volusia, Tax Collector's office, at 123 W. Indiana Avenue, DeLand, FL.

-(a) the ownership of the property; (b) whether the property is subject to any liens, easements or restrictions;
+2. whether the property is subject to any liens, easements or restrictions;

-(c) the land use, zoning, value, condition, merchantability, marketability, profitability, suitability or
+3. the land use, zoning, value, condition, merchantability, marketability, profitability, suitability or fitness for a particular use or purpose of the property;

-buildings or mobile homes, are locate on the property, or the value thereof; (e) the manner or quality
+4. whether any improvements, including buildings or mobile homes, are located on the property, or the value thereof;

-of the constructions or construction of materials incorporated into any part of the property; (f) the manner,
+5. the manner or quality of the constructions or construction of materials incorporated into any part of the property;

-quality, state of repair, or lack of repair of the property, or of any improvements thereon; or
+6. the manner, quality, state of repair, or lack of repair of the property, or of any improvements thereon; or

-(g) whether utilities are available to the property.
+7. whether utilities are available to the property.

 What can I do with any unused funds in my real auction account?